The Diatonic Scale

 Step back baby, step back

-Stepping back into modal terms for a moment (and once again if I can do this, you can too, so stay with it), we’ve moved from Ionian (C) out of root note 4B, to Mixolydian (G) out of root note 2D.
+Stepping back into modal terms for a moment (and once again if I can do this, you can too, so stay with it), we’ve moved from Ionian (C) in root note 4B, to Mixolydian (G) in root note 2D.
 Et voila!
 It’s that simple.
 We’ve worked our way from 1st to 2nd position, from 4B to 2D, from Ionian to Mixolydian and it’s all making sense.
 Ready for the next step?

 If we counted up another interval of 5 from G, we’d reach D and that would be Dorian mode.
 Which is 3rd position from 4D.
-Hold up the fingers and thumb of either hand and double-check this: G A B C D. You just used your naturally patented, circle-of fifths, double-checking system.
-Take it with you whenever you play.
+Hold up the fingers and thumb of either hand and count this out across your digits: G A B C D. You just used your naturally patented, circle-of fifths, double-checking system.
+Take it with you wherever you play.
 By the way, to be absolutely accurate, we actually found D minor.
 We won’t explain the reason for this right now, as it will interrupt our line of thought.
 But once you’ve finished this page, had a massage and finished a cold glass of whatever takes your fancy, you can check it all out here.

 Better by half